Michael's Aleo Solar Panels Review & Verdict

 Warranty Details

-Aleo has previously told us all panels imported into Australia have a 25 year product + 25 year performance warranty; although the warranty on LEO panels these days looks to be 30 years for product and performance.
+Aleo has previously told us all panels imported into Australia have a 25 year product + 25 year performance warranty; although the warranty on the newest LEO panels (N series) these days looks to be 30 years for product and performance.
 If you strike issues, bear in mind your first contact should be with the company that installed the modules.

 Do you have Aleo solar panels installed on your rooftop?
 Share your thoughts by leaving a review.